 As detailed on a new Instagram account, these are some of the things Black workers say have contributed to a discriminatory atmosphere at the Free Library of Philadelphia — without even touching on pay.
-White library employees make 25% more, on average, than their nonwhite colleagues.
+White library employees make 25% more, on average, than their colleagues of color.

 Allegations of racial inequity at the Free Library have recently attracted a national spotlight, but the problem has been simmering for a while.
 A 2018 diversity survey sparked outcry, and Philadelphia City Council in 2019 held contentious hearings addressing the issue.

 The situation burst into view late June, when Black staffers published an open letter calling on the library to address various staffing and protocol inequities linked to the coronavirus pandemic and the Movement for Black Lives.
 The Black employees said they would not return to in-person work until their demands were met.